neomjs/neo/README.md

 <img src="https://raw.githubusercontent.com/neomjs/pages/master/resources/images/shared-workers-setup.png">

-In case you want to e.g. create a web based IDE or a multi window banking / trading app, this setup is the perfect solution.
+In case you want to e.g. create a web based IDE or a multi window banking / trading app, the shared worker setup using 5+ threads (CPUs) is the perfect solution.

-The shared workers setup uses 5+ threads (CPUs).
 All main threads share the same data, resulting in less API calls.
 You can move entire component trees across windows, while even keeping the same JS instances.
 Cross window state management, cross window drag&drop and cross window delta CSS updates are available.